Python 3.13

 # etc

-We are working on preparing support for tools like cibuildwheel, and this will be updated when it is ready.
+We are working on preparing support for tools.
 The new free-threading variant will pose some challenges that we’ll be working through.
-Be sure to use the pip 24.1 beta or newer for the free-threading variant, or use uv.
+Be sure to use the pip 24.1 beta or newer for the free-threading variant, or use uv. cibuildwheel now supports free-threading with an opt-in option. pybind11 supports 3.13 and 3.13t, as does NumPy.

 Sources and other links